mark-watson/Java-AI-Book/manuscript/kgn.md

 ## Entity Types Handled by KGN

-To keep this example simple we only handle just four entity types:
+To keep this example simple we handle just four entity types:

 - People
 - Companies